 - Job retraining.

 First and foremost, you need to notify your supervisor or employer as soon as possible after your injury.
-Once your claim is filed, worker compensation lawyers can help you keep track of any deadlines, prove your injuries and expenses and file an appeal if your benefits are initially rejected.
+After filing your claim, worker compensation lawyers can help you keep track of any deadlines, prove your injuries and expenses and file an appeal if your benefits initially rejected.

-In most cases, Arizona workers can be directed by to see a doctor chosen by the employer for a one-time evaluation.
+In most cases, Arizona workers can see a doctor chosen by the employer for a one-time evaluation.
 After this, you can see another doctor if you’d prefer.

 A Very Limited Right to Sue